EricHu33/EricHu33.github.io/_posts/2021-09-28-blob-shadows-in-unity.md

 > 2. Use a Unity Built-in Render Pipeline feature to apply dynamic blob shadow using projector.
 This method is more expensive than using a quad under a character, and is not available in the Universal Render Pipeline that is recommended for mobile.
 > 3. Write custom shaders to create more sophisticated blob shadows.

-Option 1 is the easist way to do blob shadow.
+Option 1 is the easiest way to do blob shadow.
 But the shadow is possible to penetrate into other surface when the surface is not an even surface.
 Unity projector is quite expensive as well and won't work in unity srp.

 In this blog I'll using a decal shader that can projected the shadow image on an uneven surface.
 While draw many shadow in a single draw through gpu instancing.